Mallikarjunreddy3015/3DCNN/README.md

 ## Usage
 ### Dataset
 - To create voxel models, CAD models be converted to **.stl** format.
 These must have the following naming convertion "{class_num}-{index_num}" e.g. 0-100.stl.
 - The **binvox** .exe must be placed in the dataset directory with the stl files.
-A shell script is provided to convert all the stls called **convert_to_voxel.sh**, this must also be placed in the directory.
+A shell script is provided in */utils* to convert all the stls called **convert_to_voxel.sh**, this must also be placed in the directory.
+Below is an example of running the shell script for voxel models of resolution 64^3.
+- `$ ./convert_to_voxel.sh 64`
 - An additional shell script **convert_to_voxel.sh** is also provided that will rotate the voxel model to create additional samples.
 - The voxel models are split into training/validation/test subsets and batches are created then stored in h5df files.
 These h5df files are what are loaded during training and testing.
 This dataset split can be achieved by running **create_dataset_splits.py**.